-According to the National Center for Transgender Equality, more than three quarters of transgender people have faced some form of workplace discrimination including refusal to hire.
+According to the National Center for Transgender Equality, more than three-quarters of transgender people have faced some form of workplace discrimination including refusal to hire.
 A 2020 landmark Supreme Court case, Bostock v.
 Clayton County, lead to guidance from the EEOC and Title VII Civil Rights protection of transgender employment discrimination.
-It could be challenging for both employers and transgender candidates to get on the same page when it comes to background checks.
+It could be challenging for both employers and transgender candidates to get on the same page regarding background checks.
 We're here to clear it up as best as we can.

 Here's how to run employment background checks on transgender candidates.

 What's a Deadname?

 A particular challenge that could affect pre-employment background checks is a transgender person's "deadname" or the name given at birth.
 Hiring managers can ensure the employment application asks for other names that an applicant would have used, just as it would for maiden names or aliases.
 Calling someone by their birth name is called "deadnaming" and is offensive to transgender people.

 To those who have transitioned from male-to-female, female-to-male or even those who are gender-neutral, yes indeed.
 Pronouns are just as valuable as part of a person's identity.
 Employers who wish to create a more inclusive workplace must ask candidates which pronouns they prefer.

 Transgender individuals may be able to change all documents used in the hiring process to their new legal name, especially if there is fear or a triggered response to being outed as transgender.
 Another helpful tip is for transgender candidates to reconnect with former employers or references to transition their information.
 Otherwise, again it's important that employers know other names that are connected to the same individual.